Apply to be an RFI Pro Forecaster

 Why Become a Pro?

-• Earned compensation - You will earn USD 200 per month for every month you complete as a Pro.
-You will receive compensation via direct deposit through Gusto (if you are based in the U.S.) or Veem (non-U.S.).
-Payments will be dispersed quarterly.
+• Earned compensation - Pros earn USD 200 per month for every month they complete as a Pro.
+Payments are dispersed quarterly through Gusto (U.S.) or Veem (non-U.S.).

-• Professional credentials - Your experience as a Pro Forecaster can be added to your professional resume, LinkedIn profile, and similar social platforms to boost your credentials.
+• Professional credentials - Experience as a Pro can be added to a resume, LinkedIn profile, and similar social platforms to boost professional credentials.

-• Community - Learn alongside a team of highly accurate and passionate forecasters and grow your professional network.
-Pros will also collaborate as a cohort and within their smaller teams through dedicated channels, such as our Pro Discord server and forecasting meetups.
+• Community - Pros learn alongside a team of highly accurate and passionate forecasters and grow their professional network.
+Pros also collaborate as a cohort and within their smaller teams through dedicated channels, such as our Pro Discord server and forecasting meetups.

-• Contributions to government decision-making - Your forecasts will provide RAND researchers and the policymakers they support with predictive insights that inform decision making.
+• Contributions to government analysis and decisions - Forecasts will provide RAND researchers and the policymakers they support with predictive insights that inform decision making.

-• Invitations to exclusive Pro events - You will be invited to attend exclusive virtual events and forecasting meetups with RAND research experts on various topics.
+• Invitations to exclusive Pro events - Pros are invited to attend exclusive virtual events and forecasting meetups with RAND researchers on various topics.

 How to Apply